usaid-cs/yesterday-i-learned/random.md

 1. The gunslinger character in the original Westworld movie was a copy of Chris Adams, the protagonist of The Magnificent Seven.
 Same actor (Yul Brynner), same outfit.
 1. T-Mobile was/is owned by Deutsche Telekom.
 1. AlphaBay founder Alexandre Cazes decided it would be cool to end his own life when the site got shut down.
-1. Demetria "Demi" Lovato actually has that real last name.
+1. Demetria "Demi" Lovato has that real last name.
 1. [Amputees are never handcuffed to a vehicle door](https://www.quora.com/How-are-amputees-handcuffed), because of liability issues should the vehicle be set on fire.
 Other wastes of time include trying to handcuff double amputees, or pregnant women that get arrested for some reason.
 1. Fun fact: if you have a car without a trunk, like a hatchback or a trunk, then [you can store your gun next to your seat, unlocked, underneath a blanket, pretty much indefinitely](http://firearmslaw.ca/gun-law-resources/firearms-storage-transportation/), as long as it is unloaded... legally speaking, anyway.
 Don't be surprised if a judge screws you over by saying [a car that isn't moving is considered storage](http://www.gunownersofcanada.ca/showthread.php?10081-Truck-or-Car-Gun), though.
 1. The original version of the Pokérap had mewtwo, but not mew.